 - Obtained Ohio Supreme Court decision affirming motor transportation company’s exemption from municipal net profits tax.

 - Assisted telephone and electric utilities in obtaining essential regulatory approvals from the PUCO, and assisted telecommunications company in obtaining video competition agreements from Ohio municipalities.

 - Obtained dismissal of complaints filed by cellular resellers against CMRS provider on basis that PUCO lacked jurisdiction over complaints, and successfully defended dismissal on appeal to the Ohio Supreme Court.

 - Authored and presented legal analyses demonstrating that proposed legislation to restructure regulation of electric utility industry violated the Commerce Clause, Supremacy Clause, and Takings Clause.

-Jim’s accomplishments in the public law area include:
+Jim’s accomplishments in the public law and regulatory compliance area include:

 - Successfully opposed ballot initiative promoted by anti-fracking group as a “Community Bill of Rights.”

-- Has served for more than ten years as editor and an author of Local Government Law – Municipal (1st ed.
-2004), which is part of Baldwin’s Ohio Practice series published by Thomson West, and previously edited Babbit’s Ohio Municipal Service between 1995 and 2000.
+- Has served for more than 20 years as editor and an author of Local Government Law – Municipal (1st ed.
+2004), which is part of Baldwin’s Ohio Practice series published by Thomson West, and previously edited Babbit’s Ohio Municipal Service between 1995 and 2000

 Jim’s accomplishments in the ad valorem taxation area include: